Barton springs pool in Austin Texas is located inside the Zilker Park and is considered the best swimming hole from Austin.

 - With depth between 1 to 18 feet, the place is suitable for everybody, including kids, beginners and advanced swimmers.

 - If you want to visit the park without getting tired, we strongly recommend you take the train that goes along the 350 acres of the park area.

 - topless sunbathing is allowed but quite rare

 This huge swimming pool from Texas hill country is a man-made pool with a total surface of 3 acres, so don’t worry, there is a lot of space for everybody.

-There are no swing ropes and trampolines to jump directly into the water, but actually, you don’t need them.
+There are no swing ropes or trampolines to jump directly into the water, but you don’t need them.

-There is plenty of room for you to swim and cool off no matter how crowded the pool becomes during weekends.
+There is always enough room for you to swim and cool off, even when the pool is very crowded on weekends.